cern-eos/eos/doc/quickstart/ns_quarkdb.rst

     systemctl start eos@master
     systemctl start eos@mgm

-At this point you should have the following process running on the local machine:
+At this point you should have the following processes running on the local machine:

  .. code-block:: bash